The Law Library receives many inquiries from self-represented parties who want to reopen a case in Traffic Court to request something from the judge.

-If you would like an editable Microsoft Word document to help create your motion, feel free to use these Traffic Motion Templates for Kern County– You will not need all of these templates – only the one that matches the court where you will file your motion.
+If you would like an editable Microsoft Word document to help create your motion, feel free to use these Traffic Motions for Kern County You will not need all of these templates – only the one that matches the court where you will file your motion.

 You should contact the traffic department at the branch location to confirm the days and times on which motions can be scheduled.

 To locate a Proof of Service form to inform the court how you got a copy of your motion to the District Attorney, you can download a fillable PDF here.

 To be sure the copy of your motion gets to the right place, please download Service Information for Kern County District Attorney’s Office.